StuartCowley/git-lunch-and-learn/README.md

 # Git lunch and learn
 A starting point for a series of lectures on Git.
-This is a high level introduction to the fundamentals of understanding Git, used for examples in conjunction with a walkthrough in a presentation
+This is a high level introduction to the fundamentals of understanding Git, to be used in conjunction with a demonstration

 ## Concepts covered
 - The 4 areas and how to move work between them